What does SDN mean

 Diagram: MPLS OpenFlow

 MPLS OpenFlow can push down rules to the nodes per-flow basis, offering a granular approach to TE.
-Per-flow TE state is challenging to achieve with the traditional TE mechanism.
+The traditional TE mechanism is challenging in achieving a per-flow TE state.
 OpenFlow’s finer granularity is also evident in service insertion use casesIn addition, OpenFlow 1.4 supports better statistics that give you visibility into application performance.

 This metric and a central viewpoint can only enhance traffic engineering decisions.
 Let’s face it: MPLS RSVP/TE, while widely deployed, involves several control plane protocols.
 All these protocols need to interact and work together.